 One of the most important things I have learned through the years of trial and error has been the ability to be honest with myself and others.
 The more open and honest we are, the freer we are.
 I am beyond blessed to be in a sober marriage as well, where we both contemplate God and sobriety through our openness in almost everything we do.

 Another gift of my recovery is that I now have some wonderful close friends and people to support me.
 Some are Catholics but not alcoholics.
 Some work rigorous Al-Anon or AA programs but aren’t Catholic.
 And some are neither Catholic nor in recovery but have had their own ups and downs in life.
 I have been a witness to how the gifts of honesty and humility can break the chains inside of both us and others when we share our experiences, strength, and hope.

-Allison is sober from alcohol and a self-proclaimed “cradle convert” who has received a great deal of grace after coming back to her Catholic faith.
+Allison is sober and a self-proclaimed “cradle convert” who has received a great deal of grace after coming back to her Catholic faith.
 She is so grateful to have the opportunity to be a sober Catholic wife and mother and loves nothing more than being with her family.
 She loves daily Mass and connecting with God outside through nature.